 Instead, this list is aimed at awakening your creative mind.
 These photography books can help you find inspiration for the next step in your photo adventure.

-We’ve chosen a range of books that approach photography from different angles.
+I’ve chosen a range of books that approach photography from different angles.
 It’s not just a list coffee table art books of pretty pictures.
 In fact, it’s an unvarnished and insightful guide on how to become a better creative artist written by people who know.

 Bystander: A History of Street Photography by Colin Westerbeck and Joel Meyerowitz (1994)

-The book will teach you that street photography is about disbanding traditional rules and instead focussing more on the lives of your characters.
+This photography book will teach you that street photography is about disbanding traditional rules.
+Instead, you’ll learn to focus more on the lives of your characters.

-If you class yourself as a ‘people watcher’ then this is the first (and only) photography book you’ll ever need.

-Top Tip – Get your hands on the revised version, which has been expanded to cover digital photography too.
+If you class yourself as a ‘people watcher’ then this is the first (and only) photography book, you’ll ever need.
+Get your hands on the revised version, which has expanded to cover digital photography too.

 Buy it Now – Bystander: A History of Street Photography

-by Susan Sontag (1977)
+On Photography by Susan Sontag (1977)

 Sontag created this photography book based on her assortment of papers dissecting the art forms position as a societal tool.
 It is a rather cerebral read and not for glossing over.

-One of the points she argues is how can a photographer faithfully record a moment and intervene at the same time, when both elements require separate attention.
+One of the points Sontag argues is how can a photographer faithfully record a moment and intervene at the same time, when both elements require separate attention.
 Does this make the photographer a vessel and not human?
 See what we mean, it’s a deep read.